-The attributes of liquidity are shared by a broad variety of assets; the same can be said of a Snickers bar, a mobile home, and broccoli.
+The attributes of liquidity are shared by a broad variety of assets; they are shared equally by a Snickers bar, a mobile home, and broccoli.
 Title can be transferred in a straightforward and well understood fashion, and the purchaser can tell, by examining the item itself, how much he or she is willing to pay.
 The point is a bit less obvious when talking about negotiable